jpcrowther-cloud/midi-command-studio-docs/docs/data-and-privacy.md

 Each device has its own folder inside the presets directory.
 These folders can be backed up or copied if you want to preserve or move presets.

-## MIDI Data

-MIDI input data is used locally for mappings and control detection.

-MIDI input data is not transmitted as part of licensing checks or background telemetry.

 ## Website Analytics

 The official website uses Cloudflare Web Analytics to understand page views, referrers, approximate visitor location, device/browser information, and page performance.